ciankc/209/README.md

 It turned out that we could use a Markov chain representation for predicting room (state) transitions.
 With our dataset collected from OpenSHS, we evaluate transition likelihoods.
 This was done by counting pairs of state changes and calculating the probabilities of all possible transitions.
 The end result is a transition matrix, used to determine the probability of moving from one room to another.
 Our application only used this one-step probability, although multiplying this matrix by itself would provide a matrix of two-step probabilities, which are the likelihoods of moving from one room to another in two steps.
 We follow this logic further to consider N-step transitions, but prediting transitions too far in advance increases uncertainty and would not be as applicable to our problem.

 ### Pipeline
+The pipeline we implemented to streamline the process was written in python.
+It is as follows:
+1. Ask user for input timestamp
+2. Query random forests for the candidate rooms (all rooms are candidates for the very first run)
+3. Query markov model for the candidate next rooms based on current room returned by random forest
+4. Go to step 1

 ### Results and Evaluation
 Below are images of the ROC-AUC curves for our random forests.
 These are a good metric for evaluating the performance of our model, and show that the predictions outperform at least the baseline.